Welding Fume Testing Laboratory Houston TX

 Metal Fabrication & Shipbuilding

-Structural steel fabricators, pipe shops, and shipyards — routine welding fume testing (Mn, Fe, Ni, Cr VI) for OSHA compliance and ACGIH TLV documentation.
+Structural steel fabricators, pipe shops, and shipyards — routine IH testing for welding fumes (Mn, Fe, Ni, Cr VI) for OSHA compliance and ACGIH TLV documentation.

 Oil & Gas / Petrochemical